-This experiment measures the spectrum of an x-ray tube with Mo anode, both unfiltered and filtered, using a zirconium foil.
-A goniometer with NaCl crystal and a Geiger-Müller counter tube in the Bragg configuration are used to record the intensities as a function of the wavelength.
+A goniometer with NaCl crystal and a Geiger-Müller counter tube in the Bragg configuration are used to measure the transmission T as a function of the wavelength.
 The crystal and counter tube are pivoted with respect to the incident x-ray beam in 2θ coupling, i.e. the counter tube is turned at an angle twice as large as the crystal (see Fig. 2).